 The CPLO has different duties than a PAO, but still works closely with the PAO and its office to coordinate external outreach related to installation master planning, installation strategic planning, and local and regional planning efforts.
 The base commander provides this person with the "license to operate appropriately" in order to leverage the fact that this position would serve as institutional memory amidst the frequent turnover at the commander and county commission levels.

-Fort Gordon is already engaged in these activities to various degrees.
+Fort Gordon is already engaged in these activities to various degrees and should look for ways to improve and expand outreach and coordination efforts.